Sgibson64/Sgibson64.github.io/_pages/resume.md

 ## Education

- *  M.S. in Geography and Environmental System, UMBC, Current
+ *  M.S. in Geography and Environmental System, UMBC, 2023
  *  B.S. in Geography and Environmental System, UMBC , 2021
  *  Minor in American Studies, UMBC, 2021
  *  A.A.S. in Computer Aided Drafting & Design, HCC, 2018